Customer Service Manager, Insurance Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Relatively untried employees who have less than five years' experience make $33K, but folks with five to 10 years under their belts enjoy an appreciably larger median of $46K.
-Customer Service Insurance Managers see a median salary of $46K after reaching one to two decades on the job.
-Folks who claim more than 20 years of relevant experience actually report a comparatively lower median income of $41K.
+Relatively untried employees who have less than five years' experience make $33K, but folks with five to 10 years under their belts enjoy an appreciably larger median of $47K.
+The average pay reported by folks with 10 to 20 years of experience is around $46K.
+Customer Service Insurance Managers who claim more than two decades of experience actually make somewhat smaller average paychecks of $42K.